Certificate of AchievementÂ

 The Small Business Management Certificate, offered through the Business Administration Department at CCM, is a 12 credit certificate program that includes three required courses: Computerized Accounting, Principles of Marketing and Small Business Operations.
 It also includes an elective course in Customer Relations, Advertising, Sales Principles and Practices, or Social Media Marketing.

 The Small Business Management certificate is supported by faculty members who possess academic credentials and/or successful records as small business managers and owners.
 Our faculty strive to bring both an entrepreneurial and global perspective to small business management.

 The median income for individuals self-employed at their own incorporated businesses was $60,000 in 2016.

 - Customer Relations

-CCM strives to prepare professionals for success in the 21st century by providing them with the necessary technical, human relations and conceptual skills.
+CCM strives to prepare professionals for future success, providing them with the necessary technical, human relations and conceptual skills.
 Some students who obtain this certificate are Business Administration students who graduate with an associate degree and transfer to a four year institution.

 In NJ, the majority of small business employment is in the following industries: Health Care and Social Assistance, Professional, Scientific and Technical Services, Accommodation and Food Services, Retail Trade, Wholesale Trade, Manufacturing and Construction.